ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Introduction

+This limitation, characterized as spectral bias~\cite{wangAnalyticalTheorySpectral2026}, obscures ongoing physical refinement.
+To resolve this dataset-agnostic pathology, we introduce ScatterPrism, a CFM framework tailored for high-fidelity kinematic event generation and detector unfolding.
+Our primary contributions are:

-\begin{enumerate} \item \emph{Convergence diagnostics and validation suite.} We identify the premature plateau of standard \ac{CFM} loss, which obscures ongoing physical refinement, and establish a rigorous multi-metric protocol ($\chi^2$, $W_1$, $D_{\mathrm{corr}}$, NFE, $R_{\mathrm{NN}}$) to accurately track true convergence, verify generative fidelity, and prevent data memorization.
+\begin{enumerate} \item \emph{Convergence diagnostics and validation suite.} We identify the premature plateau of standard CFM loss, which obscures ongoing physical refinement, and establish a rigorous multi-metric protocol to accurately track true convergence, verify generative fidelity, and prevent data memorization; the constituent metrics are introduced and motivated in Section~\ref{subsec:metrics}.

-\item \emph{JetPrism Framework.} We introduce JetPrism, a configurable \ac{CFM}-based tool, and validate its capabilities for event generation and conditional detector unfolding on a realistic Jefferson Lab dataset ($\gamma p \to \rho^0 p \to \pi^+\pi^- p$) relevant to the forthcoming \ac{EIC}.
+\item \emph{ScatterPrism Framework.} We introduce ScatterPrism, a configurable CFM-based tool, and validate its capabilities for event generation and conditional detector unfolding on a realistic Jefferson Lab dataset ($\gamma p \to \rho^0 p \to \pi^+\pi^- p$) relevant to the forthcoming EIC.

 \item \emph{Synthetic stress tests.} We provide controlled 1D benchmarks (\texttt{gaussian}, \texttt{high-cut}, \texttt{multi-peak}, \texttt{high-frequency}, \texttt{delta}, \texttt{uniform}, and \texttt{exponential}) to isolate generative capabilities and diagnose topological failure modes prior to deployment on real physics data. \end{enumerate}